jonfernq/Learning/OperatingSystems/MemoryManagement/MemoryManagement2.md

 By understanding and leveraging locality, memory management and operating systems can effectively manage the limited resources of a computer system and enhance its performance.

 ---
-A **page fault**, also known as a "page miss," occurs when a program tries to access a page of memory that is not currently in the main memory (RAM) but rather in secondary storage (e.g., hard drive or SSD).

-This triggers a process known as "page swapping," where the operating system needs to fetch the required page from secondary storage into main memory before the program can access it.

-Page faults can cause a delay in program execution as the operating system performs the necessary data transfer.
----
 > How does the paged segmentation scheme solve the problem of  memory management ?